-A campus faculty member that will be responsible for the organization, supervision, and coordination of the clinical education courses in each of the clinical affiliates.
+A campus faculty member will be responsible for the organization, supervision, and coordination of the clinical education courses in each clinical affiliate.
 The clinical coordinator is responsible for the following:

-- Correlating and coordinating clinical education with didactic education and evaluating its effectiveness. - Participating in didactic and/or clinical instruction. - Supporting the program director to assure effective program operations. - Participating in the accreditation and assessment processes. - Maintaining current knowledge of professional discipline and educational methodologies through continuing.
+- Correlating and coordinating clinical education with didactic education and evaluating its effectiveness. - Participating in didactic and/or clinical instruction. - Supporting the program director to ensure effective program operations. - Participating in the accreditation and assessment processes. - Maintaining current knowledge of professional discipline and educational methodologies through continuing.